archit-2211/Java-MultiThreading/Readme.txt

     Managing threads manually can be complex and error-prone.
     It can lead to complex issues like resource contention, thread creation overhead, and scalability challenges.
     For these reasons, you'll want to use an ExecutorService, even when working with a single thread.

+CALLABLES AND FUTURES:

+    Runnables do not return a result.
+If we want to execute a task that returns a result, we can use the Callable interface.
+The Callable interface is a functional interface that has only one method:

+    The call method returns a result of type V. The call method can throw an exception.
+The Callable interface is used to execute tasks that return a result.
+For instance we can use the Callable interface to execute a task that returns the sum of two numbers:

+    Refer Executor Service examples.